Investing in German Property

 Think about how long you need your financing to run and discuss this with an independent mortgage advisor.

-100%plus mortgages are available to German based investors and up to 80% to non-domestic.
+100% plus mortgages are available to German based investors and up to 55% to non-domestic (EURO-currency countries only).
 In most cases there should be no set up or handling fees.

 Remember it costs nothing to check out the market and with rates so low it is well worth doing the research.